loloof64/react-native-stockfish-android/README.md

 # react-native-stockfish-android

-Use stockfish 11 in your react native Android application
+Use stockfish 12 in your react native Android application.

 ## Installation